 A good way to add fiber to your dog’s diet is to give them a spoon full (or two) of canned pumpkin.
 This is a taste treat that is full of fiber!

 Make sure that this is canned pumpkin and not the pumpkin pie filling that is loaded with sugar.
-We like this particular pack of canned pumpkin for it’s quality and bulk discount!
+We like this particular pack of canned pumpkin for its quality and bulk discount!

-Give them an appropriate grass to eat
+6. Give them appropriate grass to eat

 If your Great Dane is still eating grass, grow them an approved area of grasses to eat.